boymaas/clocks/README.markdown

 # CLOCKS DEFINES A WEBDSL ON TOP OF COMPOJURE

-Implementation of a webdsl on top op compojure, uses ring, compojure and scriptjure as clojure foundation, and jquery on the clientside.
+Implementation of a webdsl on top op compojure, uses ring, compojure and scriptjure as serverside foundation, and jquery on the clientside.

 ## Usage